+You have to venture deep into the Forbidden Forest one night.
+Pick one Harry Potter character other than Hagrid and one object (muggle or magical), besides your wand, that you'd want with you.
 I would choose Neville, without doubt.
 It's a forest, there are green things surrounding us and who better to figure out these things and navigate the way than the green-thumbed wonder himself?
 If I got hungry, he'd be able to find me food.
 If we needed to find a path, he'd probably be more able to identify the plants around us/where they grow/strange plant-y details that I'm not familiar with in general.
 Not to mention that Neville is ridiculously loyal - if anything did happen, I could be sure that he wouldn't abandon me to whatever evil creature was about to strike us.
 He seems like the most resourceful person to have around considering the context.

 As for an object, probably a broom.
 It's a sure fire way to escape if the need arises and our wands fail us.
 I was considering an invisibility cloak, but what I gather from creatures/animals in general is that their sense of smell/hearing is sharp, I doubt I'd be able to hide even WITH one.
 So, yes, a broom.
 We can go high and far.
 Sounds good to me.

+If you had the opportunity to live forever, but your family and friends did not, what would you choose?
+And if you did choose to live forever, what would you do with eternity?
 I wouldn't.
 My friends and family are going to leave me eventually and I'm good at making friends irl, so that's not an issue really - but if I lived forever, I'd just be going through loss after loss.
 Eventually, it's bound to get weary just watching society go through the same patterns of living and having life (in the meaning of having something to live for) while I'd be stuck without the latter.
 Secondly, I don't think it's much fun living without knowing there's an end somewhere down the road.
 It sounds blase, but I accept mortality as part of life, and living as I do now means something because of death - I have a time limit, so I make the most out of what I have.
 Thirdly, and honestly, chances are something terrible will happen to you at some point, then you're just stuck with it for literal eternity.
 Also: I can do more in the next 80 years than I would in 8000.
 I mean, knowing me, I'd get bored knowing things and learning things after a couple of hundred years; what's the bloody point to it all?
 (The way things are going now, we're prolly gonna have an environmental melt down in a few centuries, so I'm not keen on watching that either.)

+If you could travel back in time to one point, when and where would you go?
+Why?
 Every time I think about time travel these days, I think of the film Midnight in Paris - my class watched it a long while back, but it set me and a couple of friends thinking.
 (Spoiler: the movie's about a man who travels back in time to the 1920's in Paris, then we realize that people from the 1920's want to be in yet an earlier time period, and that vicious cycle continues.)
 The one thing I took away from that movie, and something I try to live by, is that harping on the past doesn't lead you anywhere.
 If we keep on setting the past up to be something better, we aren't ever going to be able to live in the present like we should.
 So, my answer (and I apologise if this is a cop-out) is that I wouldn't travel back in time at all.
 In fact, I don't think it'd be healthy for anyone to be too obsessed with the past, or to make it seem more than the present is.

+What HP character do you identify with most and why?
 I try not to compare myself to the characters -I view HP largely as a form of escapism- but, of course, over the years, I've noticed characters grow and grown my own attachments.
 This probably won't be a popular answer, but I identify most with Percy Weasley.
 I don't identify with the parts of him that people normally think of -stuck up/prissy/etc- but other features I've recognized in him (and maybe some of this is just in my imagination - I read too much into characters, so sue me).